How to: SSH secure key authentication on Ubuntu

 How to Change DHCP to a Static IP Address in Ubuntu Server

 If you are working via a VM environment you may no doubt have came across the issue of changing IP address.
 It really messes up your workflow since now all the saved bookmarks, host files and other associations need to be changed to the new IP address.
 The solution is to disable DHCP and enable a static IP address.
 But in such a way which still gives you access to the outside world (your machine) and the world outside that (the internet) so you can run updates and drag code from your repositories.
+If you always access various work or personal websites on your phone, you may buy datacenter proxies.

 Here’s a bunch of steps, copy and paste style, which you can run in Ubuntu shell to make this happen.